kylegranger/videowallnft/README.md

 npm i
 ```

+You will also need to have installed two command line utilities:  ffmpeg and imagemagick (for the convert call).

 At the moment, there is no web front end, so the account, video ID, and description are passed in as command line arguments.
 The YouTube video ID is the 11-char string that follows `https://www.youtube.com/watch?v=` in the url.